Skip to main content

 The lawyer then suggested Iler was running late for work.
 Iaquinta noted the crash happened five minutes before the start of Iler’s shift, but Iler remained about 10 minutes away from his workplace.

-“I’m going to suggest by Dillon Line you had had enough of doing under 100 kilometers an hour, and you tried to pass, and unfortunately that Chevy was there,” Iaquinta said.
+“I’m going to suggest by Dillon Line you had had enough of doing under 100 km/h, and you tried to pass, and unfortunately that Chevy was there,” Iaquinta said.

-Due to the curvature in the road, Iler stated he “would never have passed on a solid yellow, especially when there’s a procession of cars with no brake in it.”
+Due to the curvature in the road, Iler stated he “would never have passed on a solid yellow, especially when there’s a procession of cars with no break in it.”

 Iaquinta suggested Iler was not being truthful about the moments before the crash.